Yossi Erblich: Awards and recognition

-In 2019, Erblich gained public attention through posts by Gal Gadot and Mali Levi, who thanked him for his assistance in providing medical guidance and consultation.
+Erblich was mentioned by Gal Gadot and Mali Levi in 2019, when they thanked Erblich for his assistance in providing medical guidance and consultation.

-In December 2021, at an event held in Russia, Erblich received a certificate of appreciation from Russian President Vladimir Putin and the "We Are Together" organization for his efforts during the COVID-19 pandemic.
+In December 2021, at an event held in Russia, Erblich received a certificate of appreciation from Russian president Vladimir Putin and the "We Are Together" organization for his efforts during the COVID-19 pandemic.

 In June 2022, he received the Presidential Volunteer Medal from President Isaac Herzog for his work with the "LeMa’anChem" organization.
 Following the award, a tribute evening was held in his honor.
 In August 2023, Erblich met with New York City Mayor Eric Adams, who expressed his appreciation for the fact that "LeMa’anChem" provides medical assistance and guidance to people regardless of religion, race, or gender.

-In September 2022, he was chosen as one of the Heroes of the Year by the Israel National Lottery.

 In May 2024, Erblich was selected to light a torch on Israel's 76th Independence Day.

 Personal life

 Erblich is married to Rachel.
 They have six children.